Render Tutorials

 ← All tutorials

-Localhost Part 1: Deploy an AI code-review agent on Render
+Deploy an AI agent three ways on Render

-Part 1 of the localhost conference workshop.
-Deploy one code-review agent two ways on Render: a naive in-process web service, then a queue plus background worker.
+Deploy one code-review agent three ways on Render: a naive in-process web service, a queue plus background worker, and Render Workflows.
 Choose the TypeScript or Python track, review the same public PRs against each pattern, and watch the runtime pattern change, not the agent.

 Prerequisites